league-curriculum/HourofMicrobit/get_started/index.md

 ---
-title: Getting Started?
+title: Getting Started
 layout: page
+nav_order: 10
 ---

-# Getting Started?
+# Getting Started

 To setup your microbit, you will need these things: